Identification is Pointless: Quantum Coordinates, Localisation of Events, and the Quantum Hole Argument: Quantum Coordinate Fields and Quantum Reference Frame Changes

 Regarding the Hilbert space structure of the gravitational field, we want to keep our assumptions minimal.
-One advantage of the abstract framework of the space of models is that it allows us to forego the technical details of such a structure and focus on the conceptual implications.\footnote{In particular, this allows us to go beyond the case of locally compact Lie groups, a restriction that applies to all QRF approaches formulated thus far, but of course not obeyed by the diffeomorphism group.} All we need for this framework to apply is that the structure for the quantum description of the gravitational field reflects the symmetry properties of the theory, i.e.~can be partitioned into orbits of the diffeomorphism group, and allows for some type of semi-classical states, each peaked around a classical configuration $g_{ab}^{(i)}$ of the metric (see e.g.~\cite{Christodoulou_2019}) and entangled with the corresponding matter field configurations $\chi_{(A)}^{(i)}$ and $\tilde{\chi}_{(A)}^{(i)}$.
+Let us emphasise that we do not claim to provide a full construction of the Hilbert space for the metric.
+In particular, we do not resolve the mathematical challenges surrounding the existence of a well-defined measure over the set of all spacetime metrics.
+While we recognise this as a significant open problem, our focus here lies on the conceptual insights that can be gained in the meantime.
+What we need for the present framework to apply is that the structure for the quantum description of the gravitational field reflects the symmetry properties of the theory, i.e.~can be partitioned into orbits of the diffeomorphism group, and allows for some type of semi-classical states, each peaked around a classical configuration $g_{ab}^{(i)}$ of the metric (see e.g.~\cite{Christodoulou_2019}) and entangled with the corresponding matter field configurations $\chi_{(A)}^{(i)}$ and $\tilde{\chi}_{(A)}^{(i)}$.
 We would expect such states to arise in the transition from a full theory of quantum gravity to general relativity in a regime where the quantum fluctuations of the gravitational field can be neglected while the coherence of the superposition is still maintained.
 An example would be the scenario described in Sec.~\ref{sec:translation}, in which a massive object in superposition acts as the source for the gravitational field.
 If the linearity of quantum theory still applies in this context, the spacetime sourced by such a massive object should be in a superposition of macroscopically distinct gravitational fields: one field with the source further to the left, and the other with the source further to the right.
+From a mathematical point of view, all this implies is that we can consider linear combinations of the aforementioned semi-classical states in the abovementioned Hilbert space for the spacetime metric.
 In the following, we will further limit our discussion to superpositions of physically \emph{in}equivalent configurations $(\mathcal{M},g_{ab}^{(i)},\chi_{(A)}^{(i)},\tilde{\chi}_{(A)}^{(i)})$, that is, we will not consider superpositions of models living on the same orbit.

 Let us now inspect what this setup looks like as regards different choices of reference frame.
 We will begin by presenting the reference frame given by the $\chi$-fields (Sec.~\ref{subsec: ref of chi}) and then perform the QRF change to the $\tilde{\chi}$-fields (Secs.~\ref{subsec: changing to tilde chi} and \ref{subsec: ref of tilde chi}).